 1. Attract (or invite) the right participants

-If you’re planning a public retreat, or even if you’re inviting guests from your workplace or social group, it’s a good idea to be clear about the goals of your retreat.
+If you’re planning a public retreat, it’s a good idea to be clear about the goals of your retreat.
+The same goes or even if you’re inviting guests from your workplace or social group.
 Different men will want different things from a men’s retreat — and your female colleagues may have opinions on it, too.
 The term “men’s retreat” can be used to refer to a spiritual or faith-based retreat, while a “men’s circle” or “masculinity retreat” usually refers to a secular one.

 Either way, it’s important that your event doesn’t come across as an exclusive “boy’s club,” but rather one that uses the supportive nature of a men-only space to help men grow.
 Look for ways that you can include men who may be left out of other men’s spaces, such as gay, bi, and queer men, trans men, and men of color.

 Host your event at a memorable location to get some space from the everyday world and bond in a transformative environment.
-From castles and cabins, to yurts and churches, Peerspace is a great place to find unique event spaces of all kinds.
-Just search by event type and capacity to find the perfect men’s retreat ideas near you.
+From castles and cabins to yurts and churches, Peerspace is a great place to find unique event spaces of all kinds.
+Just search by event type, location, and capacity to find the perfect men’s retreat ideas near you.

 Plus, many of the venues on Peerspace have additional amenities, such as a full kitchen, A/V equipment, game rooms, and even swimming pools.
 Find one that’s the best fit for your group, then call up the Concierge service to book a caterer and other event staff or services.